Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Introduction

-\begin{itemize} \item \textbf{Feature Oversmoothing:} As GNNs stack more layers, node representations become increasingly similar to their neighbours, eventually converging to nearly identical embeddings across the entire graph \cite{rusch2023survey}.
-This reduces the model's ability to distinguish between different nodes and hurts performance, especially in downstream tasks that require deeper networks \cite{xia2021deepis}.
+\begin{itemize} \item \textbf{Feature Oversmoothing Degrades Deep Models:} As GNNs stack more layers, node representations become increasingly similar to their neighbours, eventually converging to nearly identical embeddings across the entire graph \cite{rusch2023survey}.
+This reduces the model's ability to distinguish between different nodes and hurts performance, especially in downstream tasks that require deeper networks to capture long-range dependencies, such as epidemic spread prediction where multi-hop transmission chains must be modeled or citation network node classification where categories depend on multi-hop relationships.\\

-\item \textbf{Inability to Handle Heterogeneous Relationships:} Traditional GNNs assume that connected nodes tend to have similar features and labels, known as the homophily assumption \cite{zhu2020beyond}.
-However, many real-world graphs exhibit heterophily, where connected nodes are actually dissimilar \cite{luan2022revisiting}.
-GNNs perform poorly on heterophilic graphs because their message-passing mechanism reinforces similarity between neighbours, which contradicts the underlying graph structure.
+\item \textbf{Poor Performance on Heterogeneous Real-World Networks:} Traditional GNNs assume that connected nodes tend to have similar features and labels, known as the homophily assumption \cite{zhu2020beyond}.
+However, many real-world graphs exhibit heterophily, where connected nodes are dissimilar \cite{luan2022revisiting}.
+In web page networks, pages frequently link across different categories bridging diverse content types.
+Similarly, epidemic contact networks are inherently heterophilic, as disease transmission occurs between infected and susceptible individuals with different states.
+GNNs perform poorly on such heterophilic graphs because their message-passing mechanism reinforces similarity between neighbours, which contradicts the underlying graph structure.\\

 \item \textbf{Monolithic Feature Treatment:} Existing GNNs treat node features as indivisible units during aggregation.
 The entire feature vector is processed as a single entity, without considering the individual importance or relationships between different feature dimensions.
 This prevents fine-grained feature-level interactions and limits the model's ability to selectively aggregate specific aspects of neighboring node features. \end{itemize}